 There’s more to showcasing design skills on your job application than simply handing in a well-designed resume.
 Hiring managers are looking for candidates who are creative, versatile, and skilled in their area of expertise.

 So, how do you prove all that with a single piece of paper?
-Here’s where to start:
+Keep scrolling for:

 How to say you’re creative on a resume